Japanese, South Korean defense chiefs eye first talks since last year, with GSOMIA pact high on agenda | The Japan Times

 Kono has repeatedly asked South Korea to reconsider its decision to terminate the accord, saying that it will otherwise lead to a “misleading signal” to other countries in the region.

-A meeting of the defense chiefs from Japan, South Korea and the United States is scheduled to take place in Thailand before or after the regional gathering, with the intelligence pact also expected to be one of the major items on the agenda, the source said.
+A meeting of the defense chiefs from Japan, South Korea and the United States is scheduled to take place in Thailand before or after ADMM-Plus, with the intelligence pact also expected to be one of the major items on the agenda, the source said.

 Seoul has maintained its stance that the decision could be reconsidered if Tokyo cancels a decision it made earlier this year to tighten controls on exports of some materials needed by South Korean manufacturers of semiconductors and display panels.